 - end the counselling relationship;

 - have access to a copy of the information in your confidential counselling records, subject to legal requirements.
 This right continues even after the ending of the counselling relationship.

-If you are unsure if counselling is the option for you then I would be happy to set up a free introductory 1/2 hour phone conversation /appointment.
-Please email me email@example.com to set up a free 1/2 hour conversation about whether I have availability to take you on as a client, whether this is the direction you want to go and whether we can work together.
+If you are unsure if counselling is the option for you then I would be happy to set up a free introductory 1/2 hour online appointment.
+Please email me firstname.lastname@example.org to set up a free 1/2 hour conversation about whether I have availability to take you on as a client, whether this is the direction you want to go and whether we would be a ‘good fit’ to work together.